calamares/calamares/src/modules/README.md

-## PythonQt modules
+## PythonQt modules (deprecated)

 > Type: viewmodule, jobmodule
 > Interface: pythonqt

-The PythonQt modules are considered experimental and may be removed again due to low uptake.
+The PythonQt modules are deprecated and will be removed in Calamares 3.3.
 Their documentation is also almost completely lacking.

-### PythonQt Jobmodule

-A PythonQt jobmodule implements the experimental Job interface by defining a subclass of something.

-### PythonQt Viewmodule

-A PythonQt viewmodule implements the experimental View interface by defining a subclass of something.

-### Python API

-**TODO:** this needs documentation

 ## Process jobmodules

+Use of this kind of module is **not** recommended.

 > Type: jobmodule
 > Interface: process